huggingface/blog/embedding-quantization.md

 ### Influence of Rescoring

-In this chapter we will investigate the influence of rescoring on the retrieval performance.
-We are evaluating the results based on [mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1).
+In this section we look at the influence of rescoring on retrieval performance.
+We evaluate the results based on [mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1).

 #### Binary Rescoring

-For binary embeddings [mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) retains 92.53% of performance on MTEB Retrieval.
+With binary embeddings, [mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) retains 92.53% of performance on MTEB Retrieval.
 Just doing the rescoring without retrieving more samples pushes the performance to 96.45%.
 We experimented with setting the`rescore_multiplier` from 1 to 10, but observe no further boost in performance.
 This indicates that the `top_k` search already retrieved the top candidates and the rescoring reordered these good candidates appropriately.

 #### Scalar (Int8) Rescoring

-We additionally evaluated the [mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) model with `int8` rescoring, as Cohere showed that [Cohere-embed-english-v3.0](https://txt.cohere.com/introducing-embed-v3/) reached up to 100% of the performance of the `float32` model with `int8` quantization.
-For this experiment, we set the `rescore_multiplier` to [1, 4, 10] and received the following results:
+We also evaluated the [mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1) model with `int8` rescoring, as Cohere showed that [Cohere-embed-english-v3.0](https://txt.cohere.com/introducing-embed-v3/) reached up to 100% of the performance of the `float32` model with `int8` quantization.
+For this experiment, we set the `rescore_multiplier` to [1, 4, 10] and got the following results:

 <p align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/embedding-quantization/rescoring-influence.png">